Macoumba Kandji

-Macoumba Kandji (born 2 August 1985 in Dakar) is a Senegalese professional footballer who plays for FC Lahti in the Veikkausliiga.
+Macoumba "Mac" Kandji (born 2 August 1985) is a Senegalese professional footballer.

 Career

 Early life and college

 Kandji was born in Senegal, raised in The Gambia, and came to the United States in 2003.
 He attended East Mecklenburg High School in Charlotte, North Carolina, where he was voted MVP in 2003 as the Men's All-State Team forward, and played college soccer at Georgia Military College, where he was selected in the All-Region team in 2004 and 2005, scoring 17 goals and providing six assists during the 2005 season.

 During 2006, Kandji also impressed while playing for Atlanta Silverbacks U23's in the USL Premier Development League, scoring one goal and one assist in eight games.